 Male Urinary Tract

-SUI is less common in men.
-Many men with urine leakage have overactive bladder (OAB) instead.
-For most men who have SUI, it is caused by prostate cancer surgery, injury or nerve damage.
+Men with urine leakage have overactive bladder (OAB) more often than SUI.
+For men who have SUI, it is likely due to prostate cancer surgery, pelvic nerve injury or damage.

 What Happens Normally?

 The urinary tract includes two kidneys, two ureters, a bladder, aurethra and a sphincter.
 The bladder is secured in place by fascia in the pelvic floor.
 This system works together to store and remove waste, specifically urine, from our bodies.

 - The kidneys make urine.
 The kidneys clean our blood and remove waste and excess water (urine).
 They also serve as our body's filter to control electrolytes, fluid balance, pH and blood pressure.
 Urine drains down through thin tubes called ureters into the bladder.